acm-ndsu/Byte-le-2024/docs/source/scoring.rst

 .. role:: gold

 In case you missed how all the points will be added, they will all be listed here.
-Remember: points and science points are different; science points are :gold:`only` used for buying Techs.
+Remember: game points and science points are different; science points are :gold:`only` used for buying Techs.

 ====================== ==========================  ========================  =======================
 Ore                    :blue:`Church Inc. Points`  :red:`Turing Co.
 Points`  :brown:`Science Points`